-Accommodations for Physical, Sensory, Cognitive, Learning, & Psychological Disabilities
+3.3 Accommodations for Physical, Sensory, Cognitive, Learning, and Psychological Disabilities

 The Department of Religion is committed to providing reasonable accommodations for students with physical, sensory, cognitive, learning and psychological disabilities.
 At the PhD level this includes dimensions of program requirements such as the Comprehensive Examinations.
-Students in need of special consideration are encouraged to visit Rice Disability Support Services (www.dss.rice.edu) and provide documentation in order to receive a Reasonable Accommodations Request and Accommodation Letter.
-The letter should be given to the Director of MA Studies no later than one month prior to sitting for the Comprehensive Examinations.
+Students in need of special consideration are encouraged to visit the Rice Disability Resource Center (http://drc.rice.edu/) and provide documentation in order to receive a Reasonable Accommodations Request and Accommodation Letter.
+The letter should be given to the Director of Doctoral Studies no later than one month prior to sitting for the Comprehensive Examinations.